emotiq/whitepaper/draft.md

 **Privacy**.
 A trustless environment and anonymity are similarly essential to the wider adoption and use of the blockchain.
 We have a natural desire to keep our finances and transactions private.
 Emotiq is inspired by Monero and ZeroCash to provide additional privacy solutions, for example, by keeping transaction amounts hidden.

-**Utility**.
+**Usability**.
 Smart contracts are inaccessible for the majority of users.
 They’re difficult to use, hard to read, and impossible to write without the risk of introducing new security holes (as shown by the widely publicized hacks of Ethereum).
 It is impossible to understand the behavior of current smart contracts without using a computer to evaluate them.
 Legal contracts, in contrast, can be easily read and understood.

 There are two sets of people: those who program by trade and those who program by necessity.
 The first set is small and well-served by existing smart contract languages that are modeled on programming languages, e.g., JavaScript.
 The second set dwarfs the first, however, and requires a completely different approach, i.e., smart contracts that can be read and understood without the need of a computer to evaluate them.
 Emotiq targets this second group and delivers a truly scalable blockchain with privacy features and easy-to-create applications.